richchapler/AzureSolutionsDocumentation/docs/DevOps_CognitiveSearch.md

   * Each `SearchIndexerSkill` represents a skill that can be used in an indexing pipeline
   * Inside the `{...}` block, an `OcrSkill` is added to the list
     * The `OcrSkill` is used to extract text from image files
-    * The input to the skill is the image field, which comes from the `/document/normalized_images/*` path in your data source
+      * The input to the skill is the `image` field, which comes from the `/document/normalized_images/*` path in your data source
       * The output of the skill is the `text` field
+    * The `KeyPhraseExtractionSkill` evaluates unstructured text and returns a list of key phrases for each record
+      * The input to the skill is `text`, which comes from the `/document/content` path in your data source
+      * The output of the skill is the `keyPhrases` field
 * `var skillset...` creates a new `SearchIndexerSkillset` object that represents a skillset in Cognitive Search
   * Inside the `{...}` block, a `CognitiveServicesAccountKey` is set for the skillset
     * This key is used to authenticate your requests to the Cognitive Services
+* `indexerClient.DeleteSkillset...` deletes any existing skillset with the same name using the `SearchIndexerSkillset` object
 * `indexerClient.CreateSkillset...` creates a new skillset using the `SearchIndexerSkillset` object

 -----